gladson-sza/react-calculator/README.md

 # React Calculator
- A simple calculator to training react development
+ A simple calculator to train development in react

 ## Screenshot
 ![](./screenshots/calculator.png)